rgcsekaraa/demoapp/README.md

 This technical task gave me a good understanding of: The MVC architecture in Symfony.Basics of PHP language, Brushed up on OOP concepts, type safety and static analysis, Learned about validations and test cases.

 I now have a good grasp of the codebase, I almost own it now 😅!

-I will discuss the challenges I faced and the solutions I implemented during the interview.
+I am eagerly waiting to discuss the challenges and the approach I implemented during the interview.

 I am looking forward to learning more about the best practices and how to optimize the codebase and contribute effectively 💯.